gauravshankarcan/prom-snow/README.md

 I will use a developer instance of SNOW/service now for showing the construction, but the logic is essentially the same for any ITSM tool

-The git repo contains an app folder that has a simple 1-page nodejs code which will be used to construct a docker image to be customized for your needs.
+The git repo contains an app folder that has a simple 1-page nodejs code which will be used to construct a docker image, to be customized for your needs.

 ### Let's prepare the server.js file

 Open up the file app/server.js  this file contains an express-based app that receives data as a webhook from prometheus.

-> Note: At a later point of this article I will show how to configure prometheus webhooks on openshift
+> Note: At a later point of this article I will show, how to configure prometheus webhooks on openshift

-The request I receive from Prometheus is a post request hence I will use the simple function, which captures the body of the post and sends it to be parsed by the requestParse function
+The request I receive from Prometheus is a post request, hence I will use the simple function, which captures the body of the post and sends it to be parsed by the requestParse function

 To view a sample request body format sent by, refer to the [webhook configurations](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config)